the-milanov/aspnet-identity-management/README.md

 After obtaining client id & secret, they need to be added in App_Start > Startup.Auth.cs

 In MVC this login type is called "External" log in.

+**Roles & Claims:**

+[Authorize] attribute is used to allow only authenticated users in Controllers/Actions.

+[AllowAnonymous] overrides that.

+IdentityUserClaim & IdentityUserRole are commonly used.

+ApplicationUser/IdentityUser has properties Roles & Claims.

+UserManager property can be used to manage claims/roles for specific user.

+IdentityDbContext/ApplicationDbContext has Roles table.

+RoleManager is for roles, what UserManager is for users.

+[Authorize(Users = "...", Roles="...")] attribute parameters can be used to further constraint controller/action access.